pymivn/ctf/README.md

 ### Forensics
 - Corrupted files: use tools or write code to fix headers
 - Hidden files: read file headers to find hidden files, use tools.
+- Exiftool checks additional infos
+- bmp, jpeg, wav files could be used with steghide

 ## Tools
 ### Cipher identifier